tobiasmcvey/kusto-queries/queries.md

 * https://4pp1n51ght5.com/2017/08/23/using-azure-log-analytics-to-calculate-user-engagement-metrics/
 * https://4pp1n51ght5.com/2017/02/08/calculating-stickiness-using-appinsights-analytics/

-Searching
+## Searching

+Search across all datasets
 ```
 search "event name" | take 10
 ```
 Note we use the `take` command to limit our search to 10 search results.
 This speeds up our querying substantially.
 Kusto queries can take a long time to execute if the datasets are large.
 To avoid this, use the take command before running queries on a full dataset.

 The timeout can take anything from 10 seconds up to 30 minutes.
+You can cancel your query if you don't want to wait, or allow the query to run and open a new query in a new tab if you need it.

 Searching in a single dataset
 ```